-Investment by Government, industry and individuals in R&D has long-term benefits, which include higher standards of living, economic prosperity, improved social and physical infrastructure and the generation of further knowledge, discoveries and services.
+A strong research and development capability is a critical driver for innovation in the state's economy.
+Investment by government, industry and individuals in R&D has long-term benefits which include higher standards of living, economic prosperity, improved social and physical infrastructure and the generation of further knowledge, discoveries and services.

 CSIRO Solar Thermal Project, CSIRO Newcastle